Cirilus/nvim-conifg/lua/README.md

 - Comment
     - gcc - comment the lines

+- telescope
+    - ff - find the file
+    - fg - find the word
+    - fr - find the refence of the object, e.g functions

 - go
     - space + r - run the formatting and importing packages